konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

   -tc TEST_CLASS, --test-class TEST_CLASS
                         path to a test class file (.java) to compile and run; empty by default, in which case tests for all classes targeted during test generation are executed.
 ```

+Configuration parameters relevant to the `execute` command:

+1. `build_type`: (in `general` command options) can be either `maven` (default), `ant` or `gradle`.
+Indicates the type of build file script that will be generated.
+2. `code_coverage`: (in `execute` command options) whether to create JaCoCo code coverage reports for the executed test cases.
+Default is false.
+3. `offline_instrumentation`: (in `general` command options) whether to use offline instrumentation for the code coverage collection.
+Default is false,
+                                meaning that if code coverage is collected, instrumentation will occur at class load using a Java agent.
+4. `app_packages`: (in `execute` command options) a list of prefixes of the app under test, to be used by JaCoCo so that it reports coverage of the app
+                        under test only rather than also third party code.
+5. `test_class`: (in `execute` command options) name of the class to be tested, in case the user wants to execute the tests for a specific class only.
+Empty by default, in which case tests for all classes targeted during test generation are executed.

 When test execution completes, a JUnit report is generated, summarizing all test case results.
 Optionally, also a JaCoCo code coverage report is generated to present the statement and branch coverage obtained during test case execution.
 Both reports are illustrated below on the irs example.